frifox/gw2dps/README.md

 Build it yourself
 =======

-Note: if Git or CMake asks if you want to add to your PATH environment variable, say yes.
+Note: If Git or CMake asks if you want to add to your PATH environment variable, say yes.

+Note2: These instructions have been tested with Visual Studio Community Edition 2013 Update 5 (on Win 7 x64).

 1. Install [Git](https://git-scm.com/download/win)
 2. Install [Visual Studio 2013](https://www.visualstudio.com/downloads/download-visual-studio-vs#d-community-2013)